 - Am I required to complete an internship as part of the MPA degree program?

 Internships are an optional component of the MPA curriculum.
 The internship program is designed to give students an opportunity to combine their formal academic preparation with an exposure to the accounting profession.

 - I am interning this summer and starting the MPA program in the fall.
 Can I receive MPA degree credit for this internship?

 Internship credit cannot be granted for internships completed prior to entering the MPA program.

-Recruiters from various industries pursue our students to fill a diverse range of internship and full-time positions.
-Detailed information about MPA careers and recruiting will be covered during Orientation.
-Also, the MPA website provides information on placement and salary statistics and a sample of employers who recruit MPA students.
+Employers from various industries recruit our students to fill a diverse range of internship and full-time positions.
+Detailed information about MPA career opportunities and recruiting will be covered during Orientation.

 - What are the placement statistics and starting salaries for MPA graduates?

 The MPA website provides information on placement and salary statistics.